Australia issues arrest warrants over Syria severed head photos

 Australia has raised the alarm about the number of its citizens believed to be fighting alongside insurgents overseas, including an Australian suicide bomber who killed three people in Baghdad this month.

-That has added to concern about radicalized fighters launching attacks when they return home, a threat the government has used to justify a package of major new intelligence legislation.
+That has added to concern about radicalised fighters launching attacks when they return home, a threat the government has used to justify a package of major new intelligence legislation.

 Last week, Attorney General George Brandis announced sweeping national security reforms that would make it easier to track Australian citizens believed to have fought overseas both while they were abroad and after they returned home.